‘Bloodbath’ at the Washington Post as Jeff Bezos lays off roughly one-third of staff

-‘Bloodbath’ at the Washington Post as roughly one-third of the staff is laid off by Jeff Bezos
+‘Bloodbath’ at Washington Post as one-third of staff laid off by Jeff Bezos

-It is expected that roughly one-third of staff will be laid off, with some staffers saying that this was a ‘bloodbath’
+About 300 journalists in the newsroom are expected to lose their jobs as part of a ‘broad strategic reset’

-The Washington Post told staffers today that it was moving forward with a sweeping round of layoffs that was part of a “broad strategic reset” of the storied newspaper, which will include eliminating the sports desk, severely cutting back on its international and restructuring its local news team.
+The Washington Post told staffers today that it was moving forward with a sweeping round of layoffs that was part of a “broad strategic reset” of the storied newspaper, which will include eliminating the sports desk, severely cutting back on its international coverage, dismantling its books section, and restructuring its local news team.

-Though it was not immediately known exactly how many employees will be impacted by the cuts, it had previously been reported that roughly 100 staffers from the newsroom could be laid off and as many as 300 employees from the broader company would face terminations.
+Though it was not immediately known exactly how many employees would be impacted by the cuts, it had previously been reported that about 100 staffers from the newsroom could be laid off, and as many as 300 employees from the broader company would face terminations.

-However, after emails were sent to staffers on Wednesday morning, it is expected that roughly one-third of staff - about 800 employees in total - will be laid off, with some staffers saying that this was a “bloodbath” on Wednesday.
+However, after emails were sent to staffers on Wednesday morning, it is expected that roughly one-third of staff — about 300 of the roughly 800 journalists in the newsroom — will be laid off, with some staffers saying that this was a “bloodbath”.

 “This ranks among the darkest days in the history of one of the world’s greatest news organizations,” the Post’s former executive editor Marty Baron said Wednesday.
 “The Washington Post’s ambitions will be sharply diminished, its talented and brave staff will be further depleted, and the public will be denied the ground-level, fact-based reporting in our communities and around the world that is needed more than ever.”

-The announcement, which was made by the Post’s executive editor Matt Murray on Wednesday morning, came after a “collective plea” from the newsroom to publicly urge the paper’s billionaire owner Jeff Bezos to reverse course on the expected downsizing.
+The announcement, which was made by the Post’s executive editor Matt Murray, came after a “collective plea” from the newsroom to publicly urge the paper’s billionaire owner, Jeff Bezos, to reverse course on the expected downsizing.
 It would appear that the #SaveThePost campaign fell on deaf ears.

 “The Washington Post is taking a number of difficult but decisive actions today for our future, in what amounts to a significant restructuring across the company.
 These steps are designed to strengthen our footing and sharpen our focus on delivering the distinctive journalism that sets The Post apart and, most importantly, engages our customers,” the Washington Post said in a statement.